worthington10TW/worthington10TW/_posts/2020-11-25-getting-started-with-elasticsearch.markdown

 - Tribe nodes
   - Act as a client node, performing read and write operations against all of the nodes in the cluster
 - Machine learning nodes
-  - Available under Elastic’s Basic License that enables machine learning tasks.
+  - Available under Elastic’s Basic Licence that enables machine learning tasks.

 ## Indexes